casualGamer-dev/Nuon/doc/HACKING/CodingStandards.md

 If you're working on a new feature, base it on the main branch.
-If you're working on a new feature and it will take a while to implement and/or you'd like to avoid the possibility of unrelated bugs in Tor while you're implementing your feature, consider branching off of the latest maint- branch.
+If you're working on a new feature and it will take a while to implement and/or you'd like to avoid the possibility of unrelated bugs in Nuon while you're implementing your feature, consider branching off of the latest maint- branch.
 _Never_ branch off a relase- branch.
 Don't branch off a tag either: they come from release branches.
-Doing so will likely produce a nightmare of merge conflicts in the ChangeLog when it comes time to merge your branch into Tor.
+Doing so will likely produce a nightmare of merge conflicts in the ChangeLog when it comes time to merge your branch into Nuon.
 Best advice: don't try to keep an independent branch forked for more than 6 months and expect it to merge cleanly.
 Try to merge pieces early and often.